20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Coming from the Carnegiella genus, the Pygmy Hatchetfish are gracious and timid schooling micro fish.
 They are so peaceful that they can easily co-exist with other animals in a fish tank as long as the tank mates do not harass the Hatchetfish.

 The Pygmy Hatchetfish are among the best community freshwater aquarium fish that stay small throughout their lifespan.
-They grow to a maximum of 1 inch thus remain small at their maximum size and length.
+They grow to a maximum of 1 inch thus remain small at their maximum size and length making them perfect for a nano aquascape.

 They love swimming around the top of the aquarium, which makes them surface dwellers.